16 Jul Signs That Show That You Need A Web Re-design ASAP

 Furthermore, 38% of internet users would stop engaging with a website if they found the layout or content to be unattractive.
 This is in addition to the statistic that 88% of all online consumers are unlikely to return to a website after a bad experience.

 These statistics demonstrate the importance of having an up-to-date, relevant and user-friendly website among your audience.
+To get started, here are 3 ways to create a website for your business as well as 10 common mistakes to avoid when designing your website.

 Websites Age Over Time